select language lang

 At the fraternity level

-Each fraternity-at three-year intervals-from among its constituent allies elects three or five leaders (the number varies depending on the number of allies that make up the Fraternity); at most, one can hold the position of responsible only two consecutive times.
+Each fraternity-at three-year intervals-from among its member allies elects three or five leaders (three for Fraternities with fewer than 30 allies, and five for the others); at the most, one can serve as responsible only two consecutive times.
 You can only be elected if you have already been an ally for at least three years.

 Called to make the life of the Fraternity fruitful and orderly, they have various tasks.
 These include the following: promoting the activities necessary for the development of fraternal life and the formation of allies; implementing the Way of Growth; taking care of the formation of spiritual companions; and fostering the Fraternity’s works of apostolate.